 - you‘re unable to go to the polling station because of your employment

 - unable to go to the polling station because of your attendance on an educational course

 - you‘re a British citizen living overseas

 - you’re a member of Her Majesty’s Armed Forces, a Crown Servant or a British Council employee

 Applying to vote by proxy

-To apply for a proxy vote, you need to download and fill in an application form, which you’ll find on the About My Vote website.
+To apply for a proxy vote, you need to download and fill in an application form, which you’ll find on the GOV.UK website.
 You’ll see that there are different forms depending on the reason that you need a proxy vote.

 Your application may need to be supported by a doctor, employer or course tutor.
 The guidance notes that accompany the application form will explain this.